hello alll , I have an older dell MB w/ this number ,. it is a 478 socket processr, I thnk it had a 2.6 Ghz in it . heat sink but no cpu fan,

 I'm looking for front panel connection info to put this in a aftrmarket tower ,,.. any ideas ??? can't find much from dell

 Look for the Dell part numbers.
-This is just a Guess.
-The Dimension 4600 also says E210882 I think this means some kind of UL or other Listing.
+The Dimension 4600 also says E210882 This means some kind of UL Listing.

 DS/N CN-0M3918-70821-48C-03R0 :C/O CN